Feed My Sheep

 Also Jeshua, Bani, Sherebiah, Jamin, Akkub, Shabbethai, Hodiah, Maaseiah, Kelita, Azariah, Jozabad, Hanan, Pelaiah, and the Levites, explained the Law to the people, and the people remained in their places.
 So they read from the Book of the Law of God, translating and explaining it so that the people understood the reading.

 Then Nehemiah, who was the governor, and Ezra the priest and scribe, and the Levites who taught the people said to all the people, ‘This day is holy to the Lord your God; do not mourn or weep.’
 For all the people were weeping when they heard the words of the Law.
-Then Ezra said to them, ‘Go [your way], eat the rich festival food, drink the sweet drink, and send portions to him for whom nothing is prepared; for this day is holy to our Lord.
-And do not be worried, for the joy of the Lord is your strength and your stronghold.’

 So the Levites quieted all the people, saying, ‘Be still, for the day is holy; do not be worried.’
 Then all the people went on their way to eat, to drink, to send portions [of food to others] and to celebrate a great festival, because they understood the words which had been communicated to them.’”
-Nehemiah 8:5-12 Berean
+Nehemiah 8:5-12 BSB

-Nehemiah was sent to rebuild Jerusalem after many, many years of Jerusalem laying in ruins.
-When the work was completed, the people then asked their leaders, Nehemiah, Ezra, and the Levitical priests, to read and explain the scriptures to them.
-They had longed for and were missing God’s word so much that they began to be very sad and to cry upon hearing and understanding His word again.
-But God had the leaders tell them instead to “eat, drink, and send portions” for the others who were not there.
-They were not to worry, for the joy of the Lord is their strength.
+Nehemiah was sent to rebuild Jerusalem after many years of Jerusalem lying in ruins.
+When the work was completed, the people asked their leaders, Nehemiah, Ezra, and the Levitical priests, to read and explain the scriptures to them.
+They had longed for and missed God’s word so much that, upon hearing and understanding His word again, they began to be very sad and to cry.

-What a word for today!
-Paul tells the Philippians that he can do all things through Christ who strengthens him.
-The joy within that comes from the Lord’s presence in our hearts is literally our strength.
-Without His joy springing up alive from understanding His word and His ways, we lose our strength, our ability to handle our lives.
-The Israelites were God’s special people, His sheep, and they had lost much strength without their ways of worship to hear and understand the Word of the Lord.
+Without His joy springing up alive from understanding His word and His ways, we lose our strength, any true ability to handle our lives well.
+The Israelites were God’s special people, His sheep, and they had lost much strength without the feeding of the holy word, ways of worship, to hear and understand the Word of the Lord.

 “Jesus, then, is coming and taking the bread and is giving it to them, and the food fish likewise.
 Now this is already the third time Jesus was manifested to the disciples, after being roused from among the dead.